DanielY1783/te_ml/bin/2018_07_11_pca_te_enhancers/README.txt

 shuffled_pca.py: Principal component analysis on HERVs, enhancers, intersection of HERVs and enhancers, and a control of random parts of the human genome using the pca.py module.

-test_shuffled_pca.py: Pytest tests for shuffled_pca.py
+test_shuffled_pca.py: Unit testing for shuffled_pca.py